destroyer-art/AI_AT/readme.md

 We are also working on adding the ability to create a video using the generated script, images, and text-to-speech audio.

 Built with Flask (backend), React (frontend), and other cool libraries, the application is designed to be user-friendly 🎉.

+## Currentnly Working On 🚨:

+1. Fixing Subtitles:

+   - [ ] Ensure the generated script is accurate and matches the spoken words.
+   - [ ] Review and correct any synchronization problems in the subtitles.
+   - [ ] Address formatting or styling issues in the subtitles.

+2. Fixing Image Quality:

+   - [ ] Evaluate the quality of the acquired images for the script.
+   - [ ] Enhance the image quality by adjusting brightness, contrast, and other relevant settings.
+   - [ ] Ensure the images are visually appealing and clear.

+3. Fixing Video Dimensions:
+   - [ ] Determine the desired video dimensions based on project requirements.
+   - [ ] Crop or resize the images to match the target aspect ratio.
+   - [ ] Verify that the modified video dimensions align with the intended visual presentation.

 ## Frontend Tech Stack 🛠